 The tennis courts in the background were part of the summer home at Lake Success, in the Town of Great Neck.
 The name Lake Success is not a descriptor as I once imagined; it is a corruption of the name Sukut, taken from the Lenape Indians along with their land by people like my ancestors.
-There are no men in this picture because they were back in the city working during the week while the women and children enjoyed a respite from the heat, a custom of the time before air conditioning among the fortunate classes.
+The lake is a 'kettle hole;' in geological terms it had been gouged out of the ground by the retreat of a glacier during the Ice Age, the resulting pile of rocks and soil is called a moraine.

 Speaking of whom, William K. Vanderbilt purchased the land around Lake Success in 1902 for a summer home for himself and his new bride.
 Vanderbilt was an enthusiastic yachtsman but by 1904 he had become smitten with anything motorized, be it bicycle, motorcycle, or racing cars, and he set a land speed record at Daytona Beach.
 He infuriated his Island neighbors with his noisy drag racing ways.
 One of my mother's uncles was killed in an automobile accident; newly married in 1904, he was thrown from a car he was driving on Christmas Eve of 1905 and hit his head on the curb.
 Such accidents were not yet common when most people didn't have cars; his bride Rose never got over the shock.
 To put this in the perspective of that time, by 1908, there were still no more than 200,000 automobiles in the entire United States.

 Something about the children in this next photograph has always reminded me of John Singer Sargent's painting Carnation, Lily, Lily, Rose.
-Yes there are four children here and only two in Sargent's painting but for me the two children, June at right holding a bouquet of wild flowers and her cousin Ruth at the left, a year older and taller are the story in this picture.
+Yes there are four children here and only two in Sargent's painting but for me the two children bookending the group, June at right holding a bouquet of wild flowers and her cousin Ruth at left, a year older and taller are the story in this picture.
 Both girls would narrowly escape death from thyroid cancer as adolescents and their relationship was so close that Ruth, who died first, was the last person my mother called for on her own deathbed.
 This early summer day must have meant something special to the girls; all the photographs taken that day are precisely dated Tuesday, June 28, 1919.

 Lillie was the caboose baby of the family and the story is rather sad and typical for its time.
 After begetting two daughters, their father deserted the family for eleven years, indulging his wanderlust for sailing around the world, while knowing that his wife and children would have to return to her parents' home for support.
-When he reappeared, they made her take him back and there are no photographs ever after that show a smile on her face, and yet Lillie was, by all accounts, a delightful person and her niece's favorite.
+When he reappeared, they made her take him back and there are no photographs taken after that show a smile on her face.
+Her daughter Lillie was, by all accounts, a delightful person and her niece's favorite relative.
 June was nicknamed Chick for her yellow hair; I still have an envelope of it and after all this time the hair still glows like spun gold thread.
 As for me, I still hope to learn someday what kind of touring car that is parked in the driveway.

-Images: from the author's personal collection.
+Images: from the personal collection of Jane Librizzi.